Hybrid Car Meaning & Working Explained:

 In this type of hybrid vehicle, wheels are powered only by an Electric motor which ultimately derives its power from the electric battery.
 The IC engine installed in the vehicle does not supply power to wheels directly.
 So, these vehicles need large capacity batteries.

-A series hybrid vehicle is more efficient in low-speed driving involving frequent start-stop.
+The series hybrid vehicle is more efficient in low-speed driving involving frequent start-stop.

 1.2 Parallel Hybrid: